Appeal for funds – March to July 2019

 We urgently wish to support our partner Kenja Thomas in organizing training in fish farming for this community, so that they can construct ponds and stock them with fish.
 They will grow their own fish food.

-Funds required to train 17 families and to enable them to make ponds: 1750 Euro.
+Funds required to train 17 families and to enable them to make their own ponds:

 Conflict resolution in Nyirivu, Uganda